 Family and friends are welcome to stay for a few days or a week.
 However they can’t move in.
 Most of our complexes have a guest room which may be booked out at a very reasonable price per person per night.

-All our tenants living in sheltered and enhanced properties can get help from our on-site staff with rent management, housing benefit claims, reporting repairs, completing your housing support plan, monitoring inactivity and responding to emergency pull cords.
-We can also liaise with health professionals on your behalf and will shortly be launching a Care at Home service.
-To find out more click here.
+All our tenants living in sheltered and enhanced properties can get help from our on-site staff with rent management, housing benefit claims, reporting repairs, monitoring inactivity and responding to emergency pull cords.
+We can also put you in touch with other professionals if you need further support to enable you to live independently.